THREE GREEN OASES IN THE HEART OF COPENHAGEN

 Østre Anlæg

-Brimming with wild herbs, perennials, grasses and rich wildlife, the park is like a slice of nature amidst the big city.
-This is where you will find The Hirschsprung Collection and SMK – The National Gallery of Denmark.
+Brimming with wild herbs, perennials, grasses and rich wildlife, the park is a green oasis in the middle of the buzzing city.
+This is where you will find the Hirschsprung Collection and SMK – National Gallery of Denmark.